aeternity/aesophia/docs/sophia_features.md

     abort("Value too low")
 ```

-Note: In the Aeternity VM (AEVM) contracts and entrypoints were by default
+Note: In the æternity VM (AEVM) contracts and entrypoints were by default
 payable until the Lima release.

 ## Namespaces